davidjerleke/embla-carousel/packages/embla-carousel-docs/src/content/pages/api/options.md

 # Options

+Embla Carousel takes various **options** in order to customize how the carousel works.
+You can do this in two different ways.

+## Constructor options

-Embla Carousel accepts an optional **options** object as the second argument.
+The Embla Carousel constructor accepts an optional options object as the **second argument**.
 Here's an example of how to make use of it:

 ```js
 import EmblaCarousel from 'embla-carousel'